How to Register a Limited Partnership in Ontario

 • Firm Name

-• Registered office – Address of Primary Business in Ontario, If Any
+• Registered office – Address of Primary Business in Ontario, if Any

 • Nature and Description of Business

-• Information Pertinent to General Partners, Name Change, Renewal or New Declaration
+• Information Pertinent to General Partners

-• Ontario Corporation Number, If Any
+• Ontario Corporation Number, if Any

 • Residential Address(es) of General Partner(s)